-Class Rank: Class rank shall be computed based upon the student's cohort.
-All attempted high school credits earned shall be calculated for class rank, including dual enrollment, early admission, adult education, and transfer credit.
-Students transferring from one Broward County high school to another in the last 2 semesters (or 4 for block schools) shall not displace, for class ranking recognition purposes, any other student.
+a.
+Class rank shall be computed based upon the students cohort.
+All attempted high school credits earned shall be calculated for class rank, including Dolan romont, early admission, adult education, and transfer credit.
+Students transferring from 1 Broward County high school to another and the last two semesters or four for block schools shall not displace, for class ranking recognition purposes, any other student.